hvianna/audioMotion-analyzer/README.md

 Sets the analyzer's [smoothingTimeConstant](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/smoothingTimeConstant).

-Its value must be a float between 0 and 1.
+It must be a number between 0 and 1.
 Lower values make the analyzer respond faster to changes.

 Defaults to **0.5**.